luis122448/developer-server/oracle/README.md

 * To the PDB (Pluggable Database - default `FREEPDB1`): `sqlplus pdbadmin@localhost:1521/FREEPDB1` (or connect to CDB and `ALTER SESSION SET CONTAINER=FREEPDB1;`)
 * **SQL Developer or other Clients:** Connect remotely using the server's IP address or hostname, the Listener port (default 1521), and the Service Name (`ORCL` for the CDB, `FREEPDB1` for the PDB).
 * **EM Express:** Access the web-based management console via your browser at `https://your_hostname_or_ip:5500/em/` (using the port configured during step 13).
 Use `SYSTEM` or `PDBADMIN` users to log in.

-## Important Notes

-* **Firewall:** Ensure your firewall rules (Step 4) are correctly configured to allow inbound connections to the Listener port (1521) and EM Express port (5500) from trusted sources if connecting remotely.
-* **Passwords:** Remember the passwords you set for SYS, SYSTEM, and PDBADMIN.
-* **Licensing:** Oracle Database 23ai Free is licensed for development, testing, and light production use.
-Always consult the licensing terms.
-* **Documentation:** Refer to the official Oracle Database 23ai documentation for detailed information on configuration, administration, and advanced topics.

 This concludes the basic setup and installation of Oracle Database 23ai Free on Oracle Linux.